 Appropriate admissions and academic personnel have access to student records for processing and maintenance purposes.

-Directory information, data that normally is public information, is available to the institution and outside sources.
-Additional information will not be released without the written permission of the student.
+Directory information is available to seminary and outside sources with the written permission of the student: home and current address, and telephone number.

 Entrance and Placement Tests